xuyuping/Friendize_II/README.md

 ![](./images/Main.jpg)

-Customized degign for firends.
+Customized design for friends.

-Repair the Maker road and hope it to be a new start.
+Repair my maker road and hope it to be a new start.